RAIK383H-Spring-2021/team-project-repository-anna-ben-daniel-megan-and-nathan/readme.md

 However, if you REALLY want to run it locally, here's some instructions!

 ### Deploying the Frontend Locally

+Getting the front-end up and running on your local device is extremely simple.

+1. If you haven’t already, install Node.js (this will also install npm)
+2. Open a terminal session and `cd` into the `client` directory
+3. Run `npm i` to install dependencies
+4. Run `npm start` to start a development server
+5. The dev server should open Shindig in your default browser automatically.
+   * If it fails to do so, open http://localhost:3000 in your browser.

 ### Deploying the Backend Locally